gottingen/titan-ann/docs/in_memory_index.md

  ```

 The output of search lists the throughput (Queries/sec) as well as mean and 99.9 latency in microseconds for each `L` parameter provided.
-(We measured on a 32-core 64-vCPU D-series Azure VM)
+(We measured on a 6-core 12-thread)
  ```
   Ls         QPS     Avg dist cmps  Mean Latency (mus)   99.9 Latency   Recall@10
 =================================================================================